 - Do not follow the HR absence policy for reporting an unexpected absence

-Lateness can be handled in the same way as unauthorised absences from work.
+You can handle the lateness in the same way as unauthorised absences from work.
 Just because a member of staff is absent without leave (AWOL) does not mean there is an automatic reason to consider disciplinary procedures.
 It is important to check in the first instance that the individual is safe and well by:

 - Contacting the employee using their work contact details